 19. Wai’anapanapa Black Sand Beach, Hawaii

-Not all beaches have golden-colored sand.
+Not all beaches have golden-colored sand, and this one is one of the best beaches in the United States.
 Wai’anapanapa Black Sand Beach, as the name suggests, has black sand.
 This black sand was made by a lava flow hundreds of years ago.
 Swimming is not always possible at this small beach because the waters tend to get rough, and there are strong rip currents.

 However, there are many other things to see and do in the area, including exploring two nearby sea caves, observing many species of seabirds, and checking out the tide pools that appear during low tide.
 You can find this secluded beach three miles from the town of Hana on the island of Maui, and it’s well worth adding this to your itinerary when planning a trip to Hawaii.

 Situated on Mount Desert Island in Acadia National Park, Sand Beach is a small, pretty stretch of sand surrounded by spectacular coastal and mountain scenery.